 - Knowledge of the formula and uses for EBITDA (earnings before interest, taxes, depreciation, and amortization)

 Think investment banking may be right for you?
-Start learning the skills you need with Forage’s Investment Banking Skills Passport.
+Start learning the skills you need to get hired with Forage’s Investment Banking Career Path.

 Image credit: Canva